SnowScriptWinterOfCode/Technical_Writing/webDevelopmentVenusCh001.md

 - Master CSS (Cascading Style Sheets) for styling and layout.
 - Understand the basics of JavaScript for adding interactivity.

-### Basic Web Development Tools
-- Get acquainted with code editors (e.g., Visual Studio Code,replit etc.).
-- Learn how to use a browser's developer tools.

 ## Intermediate

 ### Advanced JavaScript